bahmanm/lemmy-meter/doc/README.md

 ## 3.2 Remote

-Run `make deploy` to, well, deploy the lemmy-meter to the remote server.
+Run `make deploy` to, well, deploy lemmy-meter to the remote server.